Watney’s Red became one of the most reviled beer brands in Britain.

 Watney’s Red was accompanied by a £500,000 marketing campaign.
 The lost market share was regained.
 Watney’s Red accounted for around 20 to 25 percent of the brewery’s sales.
 Over 100 million pints of Watney’s Red were sold in 1972.

 Watney Mann was acquired by Grand Metropolitan in 1972, in what was then the largest takeover in British history.

 The Watney’s Red recipe was changed twice in 1973, increasing the ABV both times.

-Watney’s Red had been discontinued in Britain by the early 1990s, and could only be found in France and Spain.
-The popular version of this story claims that the vigorous campaigning of CAMRA helped to destroy the sales of keg bitter.
+Watney’s Red had been quietly discontinued in Britain by the early 1990s, and could only be found in France and Spain.
+The popular version of this story claims that the vigorous campaigning of CAMRA helped to destroy the sales of the keg bitter.

 What is true is that people began to turn towards beers which they deemed local.
 Preference switched from the national keg bitters to ones which had a local personality such as John Smith’s, Tetley and Webster’s.

 The Watney brand survives today as a brand of strong ale in Belgium.
 Mann’s Brown Ale is available throughout the UK.